 By Lana R.

 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!

 Just plain leave him and when he begs to come back don't take him back.
 I lived with a verbally abusive husband for 20 years and have been divorced since 1983.
 It is so peaceful.
 I am happier now, even though I am more hard up financially.
 I hadn't worked during the marriage and I haven't been able to get any job that could be called great, because of lack of experience.
 Education doesn't seem to count as much as experience and/or youthfulness.
 But to me being more hard up is better than the stress of never knowing when you are going to be swore at, etc., and always wondering if the verbal abuse could become physical.

 I agree with the first poster, he Isn't going to change and magically become loving and respectful. leave him, your children when they see that you are happier will be happier too.
 You deserve better and it is time that you showed that, when you look back at the bullying and unkindness you have put up with you will see that.
-Good luck because it is easier said than done, but take it from me as someone who has been there you wont look back.

 I agree with both of the other posters.
 It is hard for me financially too but am much happier without him.